 - QOCS and Third Party Claims (Jordans, Aug 2014)

-Acting for NHSLA in clinical negligence claim by family of woman who died suddenly aged 43 from undifferentiated connective tissue disorder.
+Acted for Trust in clinical negligence claim by family of woman who died suddenly aged 43 from undifferentiated connective tissue disorder.

-Head injury claim by young couple whose minibus turned over on a motorway on honeymoon in Mexico (junior).
+Large head injury claim by couple whose minibus turned over on a motorway while on honeymoon in Mexico (junior).

 Hall v Maritek UKPC 23